Fasting during Ramadan with a lung condition

-Find out how to fast safely and stay healthy during Ramadan if you're living with asthma or another lung condition.
+Find out how to stay safe and healthy while fasting during Ramadan if you're living with a lung condition like asthma, COPD, pulmonary fibrosis or cystic fibrosis.

 Is it safe to fast with a lung condition?

-There is not a lot of scientific evidence about fasting.
+There's not a lot of scientific evidence about fasting.
 That’s why it’s important to speak to your GP or specialist if you have a lung condition and are thinking about fasting.
+They can help you decide whether it’s safe for you to fast and explain how it could affect your health and treatment.

-Your GP or specialist can help you decide whether it’s safe for you to fast.
-They can also explain how fasting will affect your health and your treatment.
-We know from calls to our helpline that some people find it hard to get a GP appointment, read our advice about getting in touch with your GP.
+We know from calls to our helpline that some people find it hard to get a GP appointment.
+Read our advice about getting in touch with your GP.

-In general, you should be able to fast if you are managing your lung condition well.
-However, it might not be practical for you to fast if it will affect your treatment.
-If you have had medical issues before because of fasting we recommend speaking to your healthcare professional.
+You should be able to fast if you’re managing your lung condition well, but it might not be practical for you if it affects your treatment.
+If you’ve had medical issues because of fasting in the past, we recommend speaking to your healthcare professional.

-The Qur'an says that you do not have to fast if you are physically ill, mentally ill, or very frail.
+The Qur'an says that you do not have to fast if you’re physically ill, mentally ill or very frail.
 However, we understand that choosing to fast is a very personal decision.
 You might choose to fast even if you do not have to.

-The most important thing is to make a decision that is safe and right for you.
-You don’t have to do this alone.
+The most important thing is to make a decision that’s safe and right for you.
+You do not have to do this alone.
 You can speak to your local Imam and your healthcare professional for advice and support.

-For most people, it is safe to fast if you are managing your asthma well.
+For most people, it is safe to fast if you're managing your asthma well.

-You should not stop taking your preventer inhaler during Ramadan.
-Speak to your GP or asthma nurse to find out whether you can change the time you take your medicines.
+You should keep taking your preventer inhaler during Ramadan.
+Speak to your GP or nurse to find out whether you can change the time you take your medicines.
 For example, you might be able to take your preventer inhalers in between Iftar and Suhoor instead.

-You could also go through your asthma action plan, MART asthma action plan or AIR asthma action plan with them so that you know how to manage your condition well during Ramadan.
+You could also go through your asthma action plan, MART asthma action plan or AIR asthma action plan with your GP or nurse so that you know how to manage your condition well during Ramadan.

-For most people, it is safe to fast if your COPD is well managed.
+For most people, it’s safe to fast if your COPD is managed well.

 Your GP or specialist can give you more advice about fasting.
 You could also go through your COPD self-management plan with them so that you know how to manage your condition well during Ramadan.